 The specific circumstances surrounding your fall inside your rental house or apartment will determine whether you are able to pursue a case against your landlord.
 If you slip and fall over some clutter on your floor, you cannot hold someone else liable for your injuries.
 Similarly, if you are painting your walls and fall off your ladder, you cannot hold your landlord responsible for this accident either.

-Despite the fact that your landlord was negligent in their duties, cases like this are still difficult to win in court since juries can be unsympathetic when it comes to slip and fall cases, holding to the idea that you should have been more careful since you were aware of the slippery water.
+Despite the fact that your landlord was negligent in their duties in scenario two above, cases like this are still difficult to win in court since juries can be unsympathetic when it comes to slip and fall cases, holding to the idea that you should have been more careful since you were aware of the slippery water.

 Falling Outside Your Rental Property or in a Common Area

 Falls that occur outside your living area and are still on the land owner’s property can be more subject to legal action than those that occur in your own living space.
 For example, let’s say that you trip and fall in the exterior stairwell of your apartment complex.
-If you fell because of a foreign substance like a banana peel, it’s unlikely that you’ll be able to hold your landowner liable since it’s unlikely they were aware of the wayward peel.
-If you fell because of a loose brick or a broken stair, however, it’s much more likely that you’ll be able to make a case against your landowner.
+If you fell because of a foreign substance like a banana peel, it’s unlikely that you’ll be able to hold your landlord liable since they were probably unaware of the wayward peel.
+If you fell because of a loose brick or a broken stair, however, it’s much more likely that you’ll be able to make a case against the property owner.

-Consult a Premises Liability Lawyer to Represent You
+Consult a Premises Liability Lawyer in North Carolina

-If you were injured in your land owner’s property and believe they are responsible, contact a premises liability lawyer from Lewis & Keller.
-We’ve been providing the Winston-Salem, N.C. area with legal assistance for over two decades, and we’ll be proud to represent you.
+If you were injured on your landlord’s property and believe they are responsible, contact a premises liability lawyer in North Carolina.
+Lewis & Keller has been offering legal assistance throughout the state for over two decades, and we’ll be proud to represent you.
+Request a free evaluation to see if you have a case.